bitcraftlab/Processing-Blocks-Tool/README.md

 ### About

-The Processing Blocks Tool is currently in pre-alpha.
+The Processing Blocks Tool is currently in **pre-alpha**.
 This is the source repository.
 For more information check out the [BlocksTool website](http://bitcraftlab.github.com/Processing-Blocks-Tool/).
+Developer info can be found inside the [wiki](https://github.com/bitcraftlab/Processing-Blocks-Tool/wiki).

 ### License